-You can create an Eon Mode database either in a cloud environment, or on‑premises on your own system.
+You can create an Eon Mode database either in a cloud environment, or on‑premises on your own systems.

 Eon Mode is suited to a range of needs and data volumes.
 Because compute and storage are separate, you can scale them separately.